Showing posts with label cards. Show all posts

 We talked for another 15 minutes after we left the restroom.

-My sister-in-law had never visited Bridge Street Town Centre.
+My sister-in-law had never been to the Bridge Street Town Center.

 We walked to the large man-made pond to see the Christmas displays and carousels.